Winter Theme and Centers for Preschoolers

 The bad part about it is having to shovel snow, scrape ice from the windshield, and watch not to break yourself something falling on a slippery floor.

-Here in Florida, we don’t have to deal with any of this.
+Here in Florida, we don’t have to deal with this.
 It is the same weather all year round.
 Heat, humidity, and sun.
 Truth to be told… I hate it!
 My perfect kind of weather is up in North Carolina’s mountains.
 You get to see the seasons in their glory but in a mild way.
 Perfect for me!

 Circle Time